kurotetsuka/papers/src/turing_criticism.md

 run on machines, intelligent machines much be possible.

 ## 7.0 Conclusion {#conclusion}
 While visionary, and an inspiration to much of modern AI, Turing's argument for the feasibility of intelligent machines was not complete.
-Instead of directly addressing the problem, he attempted to describe a theoretical test for a identifying an intelligent machine, which he called "the imitation game".
+Instead of directly addressing the problem, he attempts to reform the question by to describing a theoretical test for a identifying such an intelligent machine, which he called "the imitation game".
 I have improved upon his argument, exposing the flaws, and expanding the scope of his test.
 Additionally, I have produce two partial proofs of the feasibility of intelligent machines and introduced the concept of the mind unit.
-While a strict empirical definition of a mind unit remains to be determined, I have provided examples as to how such units may be measured.
+While a strict empirical definition of a mind unit remains to be determined, I have provided examples as to how such units might be measured.
+While intelligent machines have yet to be created, there is not doubt that they are within our reach, and will soon become a reality.

 ## 8.0 References {#refs}